Planet Zero: Release and promotion

 On January 26, 2022, the band released the lead single, "Planet Zero".
 The album was originally set to be released on April 22, 2022.
 The single went on to reach number one on the Billboard Mainstream Rock Airplay chart on the March 5, 2022 dated chart and remained atop the tally for eight weeks.
 On March 25, the band released a second song, "The Saints of Violence and Innuendo".
 On April 12, the band announced that the album's release was being pushed back to July 1, 2022.
 The delay was due to a delay in vinyl production, and the band's desire to have all their fans experience the album at the same time in all formats.
 On June 1, the band released the second single, "Daylight".
 On June 21, the band launched the "Planet Zero Observer", an augmented reality web app.
 The app visualized the planet in orbit, along with interactive symbols that revealed exclusive teasers.
+The album sold 43,000 copies during its first week, with 30,000 sales being on physical media and 13,000 being digital.

+Reception

+Planet Zero received primarily positive reception from critics.
+Jazmin L'Amy of Distorted Sound Magazine gave Planet Zero an eight out of ten score, saying that the band "revert back to full-form whilst still experimenting and evolving their sound in a manner that will keep fans happy as well as themselves."
+Planet Zero was given three out of five stars by Johan Wippsson on Melodic, who called it "a good and well-written record" despite being "contrived".
+Both Kerrang! and Louder Sound gave it a score of four out of five, with Steve Beebee of the former calling Planet Zero "both considered and considerate.
+Its pacing is especially to be admired as is its caring assessment of what fear and confusion has done to our humanity." and Hugh Fielder of the latter saying "the band utilise the well-honed dynamics of their visceral arena rock as a potent soundtrack."
+The album received three and a half out of five stars on Allmusic, saying it "features a more stripped-back sound than on their previous albums."
+Cryptic Rock gave Planet Zero a perfect score, speaking positively about the band "fearlessly saying what they want to say." on the album, summarizing the review with, "Planet Zero does not at all letdown but instead offers plenty of moments where your heart, soul, and ears will be tingling all at once."

 Track listing

 Personnel

+Album credits adapted from liner notes.